 What is an online course?

-UC defines an online course as one in which more than 50% of the course's primary instruction is conducted through Internet-based methods with time and/or distance separating teacher and student.
+UC defines an online course as one in which more than 50% of the course's primary instruction is conducted through Internet-based methods with time and/or distance separating the teacher and student.
 Courses that meet this criteria must comply with the University's policy for online courses.

 Online courses are approved in two steps

 Institutions developing their own online courses will follow the two-step "a-g" online course approval process.
 Online courses are approved for a three-year term to ensure their quality and required components are maintained.
-Every three years, online course must be complete the two-step approval process.
+Every three years, online course must complete the two-step approval process.